xc banner image

 };

-which will return an object that looks like this:
+This will return an object like this:

 {